 - Made for IT – virtualization is a technology create for qualified IT personal more so than for the end-user.
 It is designed to optimize infrastructure and make it more efficient and cost-effective.

-Virtualization technology in cloud computing is often used as an underlying part of the service, helping providers to pool and deliver resources.
+Cloud computing uses server virtualization as an underlying part of the service, helping providers to pool and deliver resources.
 However, while being very prominently used as a part of cloud services, virtualization is not inherently necessary for a cloud to exist and not identical to it.
 Rather, modern cloud services built on top of a virtualization foundation to deliver automation and scalability.

 Cloud services are created with end user in mind.
 Instead of being a part of an IT infrastructure of the company, they replace it with an automatic on-demand service that does not require any management or specific knowledge from an organization using it.